DARS-UM/DARS/Data_Preparation.md

 ### Removing Stopwords

+Finally, we want to filter out some uninformative words from our textual data.
+For this, we first store all the unwanted words in a vector `sw_owm`.
+We also create function `remove_sw` which receives a dataframe as input and filters out all words in `sw_own`.
+Then we apply this function to `d_description`, `d_overview`, and `d_manual`.

 ``` r
 # Own stop words
 sw_own <- c("______________________________________________________________________________")
 remove_sw <- function(data) data %>%
   filter(! word %in% c(stop_words$word, sw_own))
 d_description <- remove_sw(d_description)
 d_overview <- remove_sw(d_overview)
 d_manual <- remove_sw(d_manual)
 rm(sw_own, remove_sw)
 ```